-Scarborough Boat Harbour is vibrant part of the Redcliffe Peninsula community.
-We want to better understand your ideas for the harbour to help guide future activities and community access.
+Scarborough Boat Harbour is a vibrant part of the Redcliffe Peninsula community.
+We are currently undertaking a master planning process to help guide future activities at the boat harbour.

-Scarborough Boat Harbour is one of 8 state-owned and operated boat harbours on the Queensland coast.
-Hosting dry standings and wet berths, plus 2 public boat ramps (1 at each end of the harbour), the Scarborough Boat Harbour offers boating and cruising yacht facilities of particular significance for Australia's eastern seaboard and the whole of the southern Pacific Ocean.
+Scarborough Boat Harbour is 1 of 8 state owned and operated boat harbours on the Queensland coast and hosts dry standings and wet berths, plus 2 public boat ramps (one at each end of the harbour).
+Scarborough Boat Harbour offers boating and cruising yacht facilities of particular significance for Australia's eastern seaboard.

-The purpose of Scarborough Boat Harbour is to:
+The current function of Scarborough Boat Harbour is to:

-- provide safe and efficient access and refuge for recreational and commercial vessels
+- provide safe and efficient access for recreational and commercial vessels

-- promote activities that are commercially and environmentally sustainable, support the marine industry, and generate local employment and tourism.
+- promote activities that are commercially and environmentally sustainable, support the maritime industry, and generate local employment and tourism.